stepp1/docs-retrieval/README.md

 > This project was a collaboration between the [PSINET](https://www.psinet.cl/).
 The goal was to explore the feasibility of extracting legal information in accurate and efficient ways.
 The project was developed by Victor Faraggi, Ken Miyake and Andres Olivares.
 This is a copy of the original repository without any reference to the actual customer.

- a system that can retrieve and generate legal documents using state-of-the-art techniques in Natural Language Processing (NLP).

 ## Installation

 We have changed the installation process to use a more reproducible one: [Poetry](https://python-poetry.org/docs/).